 - Character: Exhibited by the behavior of active and new members through the education and support around current issues and trends facing fraternity members and college students

-Each criterion will highlight what Code of Ethics it fulfills and will also be broken down into the four different tiers: red, yellow, green, and blue.
-Chapters must maintain a red tier but will be encouraged to set goals for National Awards and the potential to win the Building Better Men grand prize.
+Chapters must maintain a basic standard of performance, but each is encouraged to set goals for National Awards and the potential to win the Building Better Men grand prize.

 Application & Evaluation Process

-Scoring for the Building Better Men Program is now determined by three different factors— total Pyramid score (85%), one-page reflection letter or short video (10%), and a letter of recommendation from an advisor (5%).
+Scoring for the Building Better Men Program is based on numerical scores calculated by completeness of your application; a self-assessment essay or video; and a letter of recommendation from an advisor or alumni.

 The reflection letter and/or video should summarize your chapter’s year by including what you felt were the chapter’s strengths and weaknesses, what you worked hard to overcome and improve, and why you feel you are deserving of the grand prize.

 First Place will be a $100,000 contribution to your Chapter Endowment Fund CEF) in the Triangle Education Foundation.
 Second Place is a CEF award of $25,000.
-Last year, we added a new award for Best Young/New Chapter (also known as the Rattle Award) also with a CEF prize of $25,000.
+We also have added a new award for Best Young/New Chapter (also known as the Rattle Award) also with a CEF prize of $25,000.

 This money will reside in your CEF and earnings each year can be used for chapter education or leadership, or for educational resources/equipment/services such as –

 - Help fund brothers to Scobie, LTW, a Regional Conference or another accredited leadership development program

 - Supporting area charitable or educational efforts, such as FIRST Robotics

 - WiFi (hardware and monthly bill) for your chapter house